Honda Z series: End of production

-In March of 2017, Honda Motorcycle president Chiaki Kato announced that the Z50 series would be discontinued in August 2017, due to new and pending emission-control regulations in Japan, which would be very difficult for small-displacement engines to meet.
+In March 2017, Honda Motorcycle president Chiaki Kato announced that the Z50 series would be discontinued in August 2017, due to new and pending emission-control regulations in Japan, which would be very difficult for small-displacement engines to meet.
 The model would be retired with the release of a limited-run 50th Anniversary Special Edition, which was only available to Japanese consumers.
 An online lottery, open from July 21 to August 21, was used to select buyers of the 500 units, which sold for ¥432,000 (about $3,900) including consumption tax.
 This final model of the Z50 mixed aspects of the Z50A (1968) and the Z50AK3 (1972) with a plaid-covered seat duplicating the original Z50M and most parts were chrome plated.

 Similar and derivative designs

 Numerous similar small motorcycles predate the Honda model, notably the World War II Welbike motorcycle used by parachutists, and limited numbers of minibikes powered by a repurposed lawnmower and chainsaw engines were produced in the 1950s and 1960s.
 This type of design did not become commonplace or popular until the introduction of the mass-produced Z series.

 The Honda Dax model (the ST series in the North American market) is not a Monkey, but rather a bigger, two-seat variant, with larger 10 in wheels and on some markets also a larger 70 cc (72) engine, instead of 50 cc (49 cc) as the Z50.
-The name Dax phonetically resembles Dachs, the german word for badger.
+The name Dax origins from the German word "Dachshund", a breed of dog with a long, sausage-formed body, as the frame of the Dax looks like of them with its long, press steel frame.
+In the US, the Dax was sold as the CT70 (Cross Trail).
 The Dax models have a monocoque stamped sheet-metal frame, similar to some other early Honda motorcycles.
 This also houses the fuel tank, battery, and wiring loom.